satellytes/satellytes.com/blog-posts/gatsby-ssr-caching.md

   long the page should be cached  in the browser after the user fetched it.
 There won't be any network requests during this time except the initial fetch.
 - `s-maxage`: The time in seconds for how long the page should be cached by the CDN.
-For content that changes fequently, you may want to set smaller value.
-If content isn't expected to change it is safe to set a longer time-period.
+For content that changes frequently, you may want to set a smaller value.
+If content isn't expected to change it is safe to set a longer time period.
 If not set, the CDN will default to `max-age`.
-- `stale-while-revalidate` : Similar to `s-maxage` header, for the given time-period all user-requests are served instantly.
+- `stale-while-revalidate` : Similar to `s-maxage` header, for the given time period all user-requests are served instantly.
 But on top, the page is also refreshed in the background.
 If the requested page has been updated, the cached version will be replaced and all subsequent requests will serve the most up-to-date version of the content.
   If the content is not crucial, you can set this to a very high value.

 With those 3 directives, you can make your page as fast as with SSG or DSG pages.
 If the values are set correctly, only the very first user after a deployment will have to wait for the rendering.
-Everyone else will see a lightning fast page.
+Everyone else will see a lightning-fast page.

 > This post was inspired by the excellent video from [Remix on Youtube](https://www.youtube.com/watch?v=bfLFHp7Sbkg).
 > If you want to deep dive into CDN caching, Cache-Control header and SSG/SSR, you should have a look!